-Bronchitis is when the large airway passages that go to the lungs become inflamed, usually because of a viral infection, or more rarely a bacterial infection.
+Bronchitis is when the large airway passages that connect the windpipe to the lungs become inflamed.
+This is caused by a viral or bacterial infection.

 Coughing is the main symptom of bronchitis.
-Your child’s cough might sound dry or wet.
+Your child’s cough might sound dry, or it might produce mucus.

-You should take your child to see your GP if your child:
+Take your child to see your GP if your child has:

-- has a cough that isn’t settling down after 7-10 days
+- a cough that isn’t settling down after 2 weeks

-- has a wheeze or is short of breath
+- a wheeze or is short of breath

-Your GP can tell whether your child is likely to have bronchitis by asking you questions about your child’s symptoms and by examining your child.
+Your GP can tell whether your child is likely to have bronchitis by checking your child’s symptoms and examining your child.

 The GP might also refer your child for a chest X-ray if the cough doesn’t go away.

-If your child’s coughing and wheezing don’t go away, your doctor might advise some short-term use of anti-asthma medication.
+If your child’s coughing and wheezing don’t go away, your doctor might advise short-term use of anti-asthma medicine.

-Cough medicines usually don’t help a bronchitis cough.
-Honey might reduce the severity and duration of a bronchitis cough, but you shouldn’t give honey to children aged under 12 months because of the risk of infant botulism, a rare but serious type of food poisoning.
+Honey might reduce the severity and duration of a bronchitis cough, but you shouldn’t give honey to children under 12 months because of the risk of infant botulism.